safe-global/safe-core-sdk/packages/safe-core-sdk/README.md

 const safeFactory = await SafeFactory.create({ ethAdapter })
 ```

-* The property `isL1SafeMasterCopy`
+* The `isL1SafeMasterCopy` flag

   There are two versions of the Safe contracts: [GnosisSafe.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafe.sol) that does not trigger events in order to save gas and [GnosisSafeL2.sol](https://github.com/gnosis/safe-contracts/blob/v1.3.0/contracts/GnosisSafeL2.sol) that does, which is more appropriate for L2 networks.

   By default `GnosisSafe.sol` will be only used on Ethereum Mainnet.
-For the rest of the networks where the Safe contracts are already deployed, the `GnosisSafeL2.sol` contract will be used unless you add the property `isL1SafeMasterCopy` to force the use of the `GnosisSafe.sol` contract.
+For the rest of the networks where the Safe contracts are already deployed, the `GnosisSafeL2.sol` contract will be used unless you add the `isL1SafeMasterCopy` flag to force the use of the `GnosisSafe.sol` contract.

   ```js
   const safeFactory = await SafeFactory.create({ ethAdapter, isL1SafeMasterCopy: true })
   ```

-* The property `contractNetworks`
+* The `contractNetworks` property

-  If the Safe contracts are not deployed to your current network, the property `contractNetworks` will be required to point to the addresses of the Safe contracts previously deployed by you.
+  If the Safe contracts are not deployed to your current network, the `contractNetworks` property will be required to point to the addresses of the Safe contracts previously deployed by you.

   ```js
   import { ContractNetworksConfig } from '@gnosis.pm/safe-core-sdk'